 MODULE 5 MANAGING CONTEXT: THE WORLDLY MINDSET

-India is another world.
-This is the place to learn about other people's worlds in order to better understand our own.
-This module, at the Indian Institute of Management Bangalore, ranked the best business school in Central Asia, delves into all sides of the world around the enterprise: from financial markets and consumer behavior, championing and sustaining business growth (S. Raghunath), to stakeholder relationships and cultural differences.
+India is the best place to learn about other people's worlds in order to better understand our own.
+This module, hosted by the Indian Institute of Management Bangalore, (ranked the best business school in Central Asia), delves into all sides of the world around the enterprise: from financial markets and consumer behavior to, championing and sustaining business growth (S. Raghunath), to stakeholder relationships and cultural differences.
 The experience comes alive through visits to different places that illustrate India's diversity, from a food market to a software campus, separated by just a few kilometers and several centuries.

 WELCOMING EXPERIENCED CANDIDATES

-If you are seeking an international focus to your career, have more than 10 years of work experience with substantial and relevant managerial experience then the IMPM is for you.
-The entire IMPM premise is based on sharing experiences and insights with peers and participants are therefore typically 35–55 years of age.
+If you are seeking an international focus to your career, and have more than 10 years of work experience with substantial and relevant managerial experience, then the IMPM is for you.
+The entire IMPM premise is based on sharing experiences and insights with peers; participants are therefore typically 35–55 years of age.

-IMPM participants are either sponsored by their company; companies such as Lufthansa, BNDES and LG have been sending managers for years or are individuals who have decided that the philosophy and outcomes from the program are what they need to move forward in their career or organization.
+IMPM participants are either sponsored by their company; (corporations like Lufthansa, BNDES and LG have been sending managers for years), or are individuals who have decided that the program's philosophy and outcomes are what they need to move forward in their career or organization.

 Dedicated tables are available for individuals or teams who want to join others from similar types of organizations.
-Entrepreneurs, members of family owned businesses, professionals from different fields will spend time with peers and learn from those with similar challenges.
+Entrepreneurs, members of family owned businesses, and professionals from different fields will spend time with peers and learn from those facing similar challenges.

 This school offers programs in: